Whozen/job-tracker/README.md

 4) Dotenv = It is used to automatically load environment variables from the .env file into the process.
 5) Cors = It is used to allow or restrict requested resources on a web server depend on where the HTTP request was initiated.
 6) CSVTOJSON = This module is used to convert the job opportunity data in CSV file to JSON format in order to resolve and load it into the database.
+7) json2csv = This package is used to convert json data into csv format in order to create a csv file.

 # Web App Link